uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Filter the data by clicking on a value
 1. Add more values with `include`
 1. You can `invert` your selection
-1. Click `reset` to deselect all values, or remove the facet with the cross.
+1. Click `reset` to deselect all values.

 **Exercise 4** – Explore licenses